Skip to main contentArrow Right

 Conclusion

-Keycloak remains a powerful open-source identity platform, but its complexity, maintenance overhead, and scaling limitations often become major challenges as projects mature.
+Keycloak remains a powerful open-source identity platform, but its complexity, overhead, and scaling limitations can become challenges as projects mature.
 Teams that start with Keycloak for its flexibility and control frequently find themselves burdened by operational upkeep, difficult upgrades, and limited enterprise features.
 As a result, many developers look for alternatives that deliver the same standards-based foundation without the heavy infrastructure demands.

-Among the available options, Descope stands out for its developer-friendly visual workflows, built-in multi-tenancy, and seamless support for modern authentication methods such as passkeys, SSO, and adaptive MFA.
-By removing the friction of self-hosting and manual configuration, Descope helps teams launch faster, scale securely, and spend more time building products instead of maintaining identity systems.
+Among the available options, Descope stands out for its developer-friendly visual workflows, built-in multi-tenancy, and seamless support for modern auth methods such as passkeys, SSO, and adaptive MFA.
+By removing the friction of self-hosting and manual configuration, Descope helps teams launch faster, scale securely, and spend more time building their own products.